Employment Rights for International Students & Temporary Visa Holders

 Exceptions

-It is important to note that only the Department of Home Affairs has the authority to grant, refuse, or cancel visas — not your employer.
+This means you should not be afraid to report workplace exploitation.
+Only the Department of Home Affairs has the authority to grant, refuse, or cancel visas, not your employer.

 Contact Us